rrazvd/bbb-face-recognizer/README.md

 ### 1. Dataset

-Is needed to build a dataset through `dataset_generator.py` script.
+It is needed to build a dataset through the `dataset_generator.py` script.

 This script builds a dataset with train and validation directories according by user labeling, using real time cam frames from reality show.